 20ft 10AWG MC4 Adaptor Kit

-The Renogy Solar panel comes with a short MC4 cable.
-An extra 20feet cable is included in the starter kit.
+Renogy Solar panels come with a short MC4 cable.
+An extra 20-foot cable is included in the starter kit.
 The included cable is rated at 10 AWG ( American Wire Guage).
 This simply means that the cable is thick enough to handle the demands of the solar panel.
 The higher the AWG, the thinner the cable.

 8ft 10AWG Tray Cable

 An 8 feet tray cable is also included to connect the Solar Charge Controller to your battery bank.
 It is good to know that you would not need to run to the store to pick up an extra cable for the installation.

 Renogy Solar Panel Starter Kit Pros

 Ease of installation – All the components you need for installation are a significant advantage of the kit.

 Reduced cost – If you buy the various components separately, you will spend $35 – $40 more! charge controller + 20ft MC4 cable + Z brackets + Renogy Tray Cable + Solar Panel = $35 – $40 more.